Top Answers to Artificial Intelligence Interview Questions

 sess = tf.Session()

-To use HDFS with TensorFlow, we need to change the file paths to read and write data to an HDFS path.
+To use HDFS with TensorFlow, we need to change the file path for reading and writing data to an HDFS path.
 For example:

 filename_queue = tf.train.string_input_producer([

-When you first run the tf.Variable.initializer operation for that variable in a session it is started.
-It is destroyed when that tf.Session.close.
+When we first run the tf.Variable.initializer operation for a variable in a session, it is started.
+It is destroyed when we run the tf.Session.close operation.